mythril-forge/homebrew-spells/spells/cantrips/shillelagh.md

 # Shillelagh

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level transmutation***

 **Casting Time:** bonus action

-**Duration:** 1 minute
+**Duration:** indefinate

 **Range:** touch

 **Tags:** verbal, somatic, material

-**Material Components:** mistletoe, a shamrock leaf, and a club or quarterstaff
+**Material Components:** mistletoe, a shamrock leaf, and a wooden branch, club, or quarterstaff

 ---

 ## Description
-The wood of a club or quarterstaff you are holding is imbued with nature's power.
-For the duration, you can use your spellcasting ability instead of Strength for the attack and damage rolls of melee attacks using that weapon, and the weapon's damage die becomes a `d8`.
-The weapon also becomes magical, if it isn't already.
-The spell ends if you cast it again or if you let go of the weapon.
+You take a wooden branch, club, or staff that you are holding, and either press it to the earth or raise it to the sky.
+You imbue the item with the power of nature and transform it into a formidable quarterstaff.
+The staff's magic lasts for the duration.
+The staff has the same statistics as a regular quarterstaff with the following changes:
+- The quarterstaff deals magical bludgeoning damage.
+- Attacks with the quarterstaff have a magical bonus to attack and damage rolls equal to half your spellcasting ability modifier (rounded down).

+If you let go of the quarterstaff or cast this spell again, the weapon reverts to its original shape, and the spell ends.

 ---

 **Classes:** druid

-**Subclasses:** giant soul (ua) sorcerer
+**Subclasses:** giant soul sorcerer (earth)

 **Sources:** PHB, page 275

+**Quality Assurance:** :star: personal pass